finkdiff/PlexConnect/README for GUI beta.txt

 	7)	No update functionality included as this is not in the main code
 	8)	Link to landing page / wiki should be included
 	9)	No password protection, anyone on your LAN can access it - therefore don't open up ports in your router and let any man and his dog in!! (probably not to much of an issue at the moment as it only runs when specified - just make sure you shut it down afterwards) - other option is to limit access to LAN addresses only
+	8)	Do we need a guided pywin32 install?